 Highway 29, Oakville * 1-888-766-6328 * Robert Mondavi Concert Series

 This music festival has been a tradition at Mondavi's winery in Oakville for more than five decades.
-The summer season kicks off in July 2018 and features popular talent for their music concerts under the stars.
+The summer concert series kicks off in July 2019 and features popular talent for their music concerts under the stars.
 Check the website for all the details, pricing, and schedule.

 Want more things to do in Napa Valley?
 Check out these Napa Valley Events for month-by-month concert dates, hometown festivals, winery celebrations and more.